lemezohaib/lemezohaib/README.md

 - 👋 Hi, I’m @lemezohaib
 - 👀 I’m interested in Android development
-- 🌱 I’m currently learning stuff
+- 🌱 I’m currently learning python, java
 - 💞️ I’m looking to collaborate with someone in a cool project
 - 📫 How to reach me:zhbkhan644@gmail.com